-11th Air Task Force holds first all call
+11th Air Task Force holds first All Call

 |0

-This work, 11th Air Task Force holds first all call [Image 3 of 3], by A1C William Finn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 11th Air Task Force holds first All Call, by A1C William Finn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.